International Aerospace Camp

 - Discover the art of instrument navigation and approaches during an IFR (Instrument Flight Rules) flight

 - Apply all you have experienced during a night flight

-- Optionally, you can experience a flight in a Robinson R-44 full-glass cockpit helicopter; an additional charge of $350 will apply
+- Optionally, you can experience a flight in a Robinson R-44 full-glass cockpit helicopter; additional charges will apply

 - Learn how to preflight an aircraft